-This is a process for preparing staff members to be potential future leaders for your organization.
-It can vary in scale and practice.
+This is a process for preparing staff members for potential leadership roles in your organization.
+This approach can vary in scale and practice.
 At its simplest, it might involve grooming just a single individual who’s being prepared to step up to the next rung on the leadership ladder.
 At its most robust, it might involve a formal program to create a pipeline of leaders in a larger organization.
-Or it might be part of what’s called “talent management” or “strategic HR,” which is a process of systematically forecasting, assessing, acquiring, developing, and aligning talent in a way that builds the organization’s capacity.
+Or it might be part of what’s called “talent management” or “strategic HR,” which is a robust process of systematically forecasting, assessing, acquiring, developing, and aligning talent in a way that builds the organization’s capacity.

 3. Departure-Defined Succession Planning (Exit Strategies)

-This is a great approach when an executive’s anticipated departure date is known in advance — whether that’s in a few months or a few years.
-This might involve a retirement or another situation where the departing executive will know or have an inkling that they’re planning to leave in the relatively near future.
+This is a great approach when an executive’s anticipated departure date is known in advance.
+This might involve a retirement or another situation where the departing executive will know or have an inkling that they’re planning to leave in the next one to three years.

-- The organization overall — Making sure the organization is stable, ideally sustainable, and ready to work effectively with a new CEO.
+- The organization overall — Making sure the organization is stable and ready to work effectively with a new CEO.

-- The CEO job — Ensuring that the CEO job is successor-ready.
+- The executive job — Ensuring that the executive director’s job is successor-ready.
 Making sure the job gets unpacked and refitted for the needs of the present and recalibrated to the future direction of the organization.

 The organizational readiness prep work is often driven by the timing of the executive’s departure and how much advance notice they’re giving to the board.

 If the executive’s departure date is several years off, there are many more options available.
-A longer lead time means the preparation work can include sustainability planning and time to ask big strategic questions that can prepare the organization to better thrive with a new CEO in place.
-Questions such as Do we have the right board, the right executive team, or the right business model in place?
+A longer lead time means the preparation work can include sustainability planning, and there’s time enough to ask big strategic, sustainability-enhancing questions that can prepare the organization to better thrive with a new executive director in place.
 (For more on organizational sustainability, see dontebbe.com/sustainability-guide.)

-If the chief executive is planning to leave within the next 12 months, the window to ask the big sustainability questions closes.
-The prep work shifts to preparing for the executive search and transition, especially preparing the board for their six tasks in managing a successful CEO transition.
-(For more on the board’s six transition management tasks, see dontebbe.com/transition-guide.)
+If the executive is planning to leave within the next 12 months, the window to ask the big sustainability questions closes.
+The prep work shifts to preparing for the executive search and transition, especially preparing the board for their six transition management tasks.
+(For more on the board’s six tasks, see dontebbe.com/transition-guide.)

-The second readiness track involves executive readiness.
+The second track involves executive readiness.
 This revolves around the three jobs of the departing executive:

 - Prepare the organization for the transition.
 Making sure the organization is ready to work effectively with the successor and that everyone is prepared for their role in the transition process.